-In this blog post, you’ll find the 10 best cameras for podcasting that will help you amplify your podcast experience.
+In this blog post, you’ll find the 14 best cameras for podcasting that will help you level up your podcast experience.

 Why Use a Podcast Camera?